Histrionic personality disorder: Causes

 Little research has been done to find evidence of what causes histrionic personality disorder.
-Although direct causes are inconclusive, various theories and studies suggest multiple possible causes, of a neurochemical, genetic, psychoanalytic, or environmental nature.
+Although direct causes are inconclusive, various theories and studies suggest multiple possible causes of a neurochemical, genetic, psychoanalytic, or environmental nature.
 Traits such as extravagance, vanity, and seductiveness of hysteria have similar qualities to women diagnosed with HPD.
 HPD symptoms typically do not fully develop until late teens or early 20s, while the onset of treatment only occurs, on average, at approximately 40 years of age.

-Although 80% of diagnosed cases are in females, it may be equally prevalent or likely among men.
-Little is known about how this disorder affects males, but it is thought that bias in the diagnosis of HPD may result in inadequate representation of males.
+Major character traits may be inherited, while other traits may be due to a combination of genetics and environment, including childhood experiences.

 Authoritarian parenting

 There may be an association between having one or more parents with authoritarian or distant attitudes, and developing this disorder later in life.

 Psychoanalytic theories incriminate authoritarian or distant attitudes by one (mainly the mother) or both parents, along with conditional love based on expectations the child can never fully meet.
 Using psychoanalysis, Freud believed that lustfulness was a projection of the patient's lack of ability to love unconditionally and develop cognitively to maturity, and that such patients were overall emotionally shallow.
-He believed the reason for being unable to love could have resulted from a traumatic experience, such as the death of a close relative during childhood or divorce of one's parents, which gave the wrong impression of committed relationships.
+He believed the reason for being unable to love could have resulted from a traumatic experience, such as the death of a close relative during childhood or the divorce of one's parents, which gave the wrong impression of committed relationships.
 Exposure to one or multiple traumatic occurrences of a close friend or family member's leaving (via abandonment or mortality) could make the person unable to form true and affectionate attachments towards other people.